pxqr/ureader/README.md

 Recommended way to install the package is:

-* Optional: Debian and Gentoo users could install dependecies using system package manager, though this step is strictly optional.
+* Optional: Debian and Gentoo users could install dependencies using system package manager, though this step is strictly optional.
 For a complete dependencies list see ureader [hackage][hackage] page.
 * `$ cabal install ureader`